-Lynne' Schatzlein, a registered dietitian affiliated with Sharp Chula Vista Medical Center, recommends baking these delicious breakfast cookies, courtesy of the American Heart Association, for a sweet alternative to the most important meal of the day.
+Lynne' Schatzlein, an inpatient clinical dietitian with Sharp HealthCare, recommends baking these delicious breakfast cookies, courtesy of the American Heart Association, for a sweet alternative to the most important meal of the day.

 Low in fat and full of fiber, Schatzlein suggests giving these cookies an extra boost by adding raisins, dried cranberries or walnuts.
 Curb cravings by finishing your morning meal with a cup of green tea or skim milk, and half a cup of fresh fruit.

 1/2 teaspoon baking soda